InflectionPointNFT/Avastars-Contracts/docs/contracts/AvastarMetadata.md

 **AvastarMetadata** **↗ Extends: [AvastarBase](contracts/AvastarBase.md), [AvastarTypes](contracts/AvastarTypes.md), [AccessControl](contracts/AccessControl.md)**

 Generate Avastar metadata from on-chain data.
-This contract is used by `AvastarTeleporter` to generate the human and machine readable metadata for a given Avastar token Id.
+Don't call this contract directly.
+It is used by `AvastarTeleporter` to generate the human and machine readable metadata for a given Avastar token Id.
 Since this functionality is not built into the `AvastarTeleporter` contract, it can be upgraded in that contract by setting a new address for this contract.

 ## Constructor